Quantum Monte Carlo study of low-dimensional Fermi fluids of dipolar atoms: Softened dipolar interaction results

 where $\{c_i\}$ are optimized parameters.
-This is plotted in Fig.~\ref{fig:softened_dipoles:xc}.
-The XC energy tends towards a constant in the $r_{\rm s} = 0$ limit, and tends towards the $E\propto 1 / r_{\rm s}^2$ behavior in the low interaction limit to cancel the erroneous decay introduced by the Hartree energy as seen in Eq.~\eqref{eq:hartree_energy}.
+These are plotted in Fig.~\ref{fig:softened_dipoles:xc} with the exponent of decay with $r_{\rm s}$ visualized through the logarithmic gradient $D$ in the inset axes.
+This verifies that the XC energy tends towards a constant in the $r_{\rm s} \rightarrow 0$ limit, and tends towards the $E\propto 1 / r_{\rm s}^2$ behavior in the low interaction limit to cancel the erroneous decay introduced by the Hartree energy as seen in Eq.~\eqref{eq:hartree_energy}.
 Fitted parameters for this model can be found in Table~\ref{tab:softened_xc:fit}.
 After fitting, in the paramagnetic case, the $\chi^2$ per degree of freedom is $44.1$ and the RMS error is $5.97\times 10^{-2}$ a.u.*/atom.
 The ferromagnetic case exhibited a $\chi^2$ of $540$ per degree of freedom, and an RMS error of $0.131$ a.u.*/atom.